tagazok/my-workshops/static-web-apps/tutorial.md

 ## Create as Azure Static Web App

 In the <a href="https://portal.azure.com/" target="_blank">Azure Portal</a>, look for `Static Web App` in the search bar.
 Once you are on the product page, click on the `Create` button at the top left.
-Or, you can directly click <a href="https://portal.azure.com/#create/Microsoft.StaticApp" target="_blank">here ^^</a>.
+Or, you can directly click <a href="https://portal.azure.com/#create/Microsoft.StaticApp" target="_blank">here</a> ^^.
 This link will  take you directly to the Static Web App creation form.

 Let's fill it!